I can't log in to my McGill account

 IMPORTANT: 1 hour account lock after 10 unsuccessful login attempts

 When attempting to log in to an account, it's important to remember that after 10 failed login attempts, the account will be locked for security reasons.
 If this happens, you'll need to wait one hour before trying to enter your password again.
-It's also important to note that if you attempt to log in before the one hour wait time is up, the one-hour counter will reset, and you'll have to wait another hour before attempting to log in again.
-Therefore, it's best to wait for the one hour wait time to expire before attempting to enter your password again, to ensure that your account remains secure and isn't locked for an extended period of time.
+If you attempt to log in before the hour is up, the one-hour counter will reset and you will have to wait another hour.
+To avoid being locked out for an extended period, it's best to wait for the full hour before attempting to log in again.

 Self-Service Solutions